 The box was made from top quality solid golden oak and is fully fitted out as a cigar humidor lined in cedar wood.
-Superb condition for age however one hinge is damaged and a one piece of cedar wood on the side has broken off.
-The box is 123 years old and all otherwise complete.
+Superb condition for age however one hinge is damaged and a small piece of cedar wood on the side has broken off. originally there would have been a name plate on the top of the box also The box is 123 years old and all otherwise complete.
 The key is missing however luckily having a brahmah lock one could be ordered from the store in marylebone London.

 Beautiful museum grade rare piece.
 Only one known to exist.
 And only box we have ever seen with solid silver locks and fittings.

 Superb patina to the oak.
-A perfect size box for modern use and a rugged clearly campaign feel and look. very striking piece
+A perfect size box for modern use and a rugged clearly campaign feel and look